firemark/fractalang/docs-src/pages/cursor.rst

    !IT_INC
    !IT_INC

+Third is reverse token.
+This tokens undo last **N** cursor movements (but not **drawing actions**)

+Last is replay token.
+Repeat **N** times last token-action.
+This token is not helpfull for sigle tokens, but on next section we learn about "grouping" tokens.

 And that is - in next sections we describe invoking another lines and operations on cursor will be very useful.

 .. _logo: https://en.wikipedia.org/wiki/Logo_(programming_language)